-Dates studied, full title of your degree/Masters/PhD, state class obtained or predicted, name of university, location (if not apparent from name)
+2018 - 2021 Full title of your degree/Masters/PhD, state class obtained or predicted, name of university, location (if not apparent from name)

-- List modules relevant to the role, but no more than five or six. - Provide details of relevant projects/activities, e.g. dissertation, thesis.
+- List modules relevant to the role, but not more than five or six. - Provide details of relevant projects/activities, e.g. dissertation, thesis.
 Include achievements and give specific examples to evidence your skills, e.g. 'Worked effectively in a team of five to deliver an assessed group presentation.
 As team leader, supported group members, allocated tasks fairly and ensured the project deadline was met'. - If your subject of study is not relevant to the role, focus on relevant skills you've gained.
 Remember to provide examples as evidence.

-Dates studied name of school/college, location (list institutions and dates separately, if relevant)
+2011 - 2018 Name of school/college, location (if not apparent from name)

 A-levels (or equivalent): list subjects and grades across the page to save space.
-GCSEs (or equivalent): state the number and grades obtained, e.g. 9 GCSEs, grades 9-7.
+GCSEs (or equivalent): state the number and grades obtained, e.g. 9 GCSEs, grades A- C.